 Usually, you need to have been injured at the work site to be eligible for benefits.
 However, you may be eligible for benefits for an injury that occurred offsite if you were doing work when it occurred, such as making a delivery or running a work-related errand.
 Generally, injuries that occur in car accidents while commuting to work or going home are not covered by Virginia’s workers’ compensation system.

-If you are not sure about the eligibility of your claim, it is important to contact a licensed Richmond workers’ compensation attorney at Geoff McDonald & Associates as soon as possible.
+If you are not sure about the eligibility of your claim, it is important to contact a licensed Virginia workers compensation lawyer at Geoff McDonald & Associates as soon as possible.
 We are prepared to protect your rights and fight for the compensation you may need to make a healthy recovery.

 Types of Workers’ Compensation Benefits